Salah Zulfikar: Police career

 While studying in Police Academy, Zulfikar participated in the guerrilla war of Ismailia against the British forces in 1944.
 Zulfikar graduated in 1947, he was assigned immediately in Monufia Governorate Police force.
 A year later he was assigned in prison of Cairo which was responsible for prisoners including Anwar Sadat (President of Egypt in 1970) in 1947.

-In 1949, Zulfikar started teaching at the Police Academy.
-In 1952 he volunteered to join the police unit in Ismaïlia which was under attack by the British Army.
+In 1949, Zulfikar started teaching and became a professor at the Police Academy.
+He was in charge of the unit of fresh students.
+He had a saying "the unit of fresh students is a manhood factory".
+He was a skillful officer known for his professionalism and high moral standards.In 1952 he volunteered to join the police unit in Ismaïlia which was under attack by the British Army.
 The Egyptian police force refused to hand over their weapons to the British forces, which led the British army to bring in tanks to capture the building.
 The ensuing battle of Ismailia was later commemorated and is now celebrated in Egypt on 25 January of every year as National Police Day.
 Zulfikar received a National Award of Honor for his bravery.

 In 1956 Suez war, Zulfikar took the initiative leading 19 of his students in the Police Academy and volunteered as commandos resisting the tripartite attack by the British, French and Israeli armies.
 Zulfikar also received the Medal of Military Duty (first Class) from President Gamal Abdel Nasser for risking his life for his country with bravery and honor.

 Acting career

-Early career and first leading role
+1955–1959: early career and breakthrough

-Salah Zulfikar's elder brothers Ezz El-Dine Zulfikar and Mahmoud Zulfikar were film directors.
+Zulfikar's elder brothers Ezz El-Dine Zulfikar and Mahmoud Zulfikar were film directors.
 During his free time he used to attend film shooting.
 In 1955, his brother, Ezz El-Dine, tried to convince Zulfikar to start acting but he refused for he thought it is an impossible idea due to the nature of his job as a police officer.

-Finally under Ezz El-Dine's persistence, Zulfikar agreed and was granted a temporary permit from the Minister of the Interior, which was headed at the time by Zakaria Mohieddin to take the leading role in Wakeful Eyes (Uyoun Sahrana), released in 1956.
-His second role was Hussein Abdel Wahed in Back Again (Rodda Qalbi) (1957), Zulfikar was a natural and his performance gained public passion.
-The next year, he was cast by Youssef Chahine for Jamila, the Algerian (Djamila) (1958).
-Zulfikar acted in both films with temporary permits.
+Finally under Ezz El-Dine's persistence, he agreed and was granted a temporary permit from the Minister of the Interior, which was headed at the time by Zakaria Mohieddin to take the leading role in Wakeful Eyes, released in 1956.